NSHipster/articles/2020-04-13-contact-tracing.md

 On the one hand,
 it feels weird to congratulate Apple for stepping in to solve a problem it created in the first place.
-But we can all agree that Friday's announcement is something to celebrate.
+But we can all agree that this announcement is something to celebrate.
 It's no exaggeration to say that this wouldn't be possible without their help.